Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Results

 Fig.~\ref{fig:mmaxvsT} provides a comprehensive overview of the different phases exhibited in the model.
 The figure illustrates the maxima of the probability distribution of magnetization, $m_\mathrm{max}$, as a function of temperature for different field intensities, and for two system sizes.
 The Onsager's theoretical solution~\cite{Baxter2011} for the field-free Ising model is also depicted in the graphs.
-The three distinct phases that the system can exhibit are represented as follows: open circles located at two symmetric values, in the case of a ferromagnetic phase with symmetry breaking; colored circles, still symmetrically located, in the case of a soft-ferromagnetic phase with symmetry restoring; or colored circles around $m = 0$, in the case of a paramagnetic phase (including the soft case).
-For $D = 0$, the curve obtained for the largest system ($L = 200$) aligns more closely with Onsager's theoretical prediction than the curve corresponding to the smallest system ($L = 50$).
-Moreover, we observe that the exhibition of a soft-ferromagnetic phase is a finite-size effect that disappears as $L$ increases.
-In the case of $D > 0$, on the other hand, the numerical curves also fit Onsager's theoretical prediction.
-Notably, for $D = 0.1$, even the results from the smallest system ($L = 50$) match more closely the theoretical curve than those from the largest system ($L = 200$).
-In the $D > 0$ scenario, unlike in the $D = 0$ case, the soft-ferromagnetic phase is exhibited, within a certain temperature range, for all system sizes.
-The temperature range in which the system is in the bimodal phase with symmetry restoring becomes larger as the field intensity increases.
+The three distinct phases that the system can exhibit are represented as follows: open circles located at two symmetric values, in the case of a ferromagnetic phase with symmetry breaking; colored circles, still symmetrically located, in the case of a broad-ferromagnetic phase with symmetry restoring; or colored circles around $m = 0$, in the case of a paramagnetic phase (including the broad case).

+For $D = 0$, the exhibition of the broad-ferromagnetic phase, a bimodal phase with symmetry restoring, is a finite-size effect that disappears as the system size increases.
+In contrast, for both $D = 0.1$ and $D = 0.6$, the broad-ferromagnetic phase is exhibited, within a certain temperature range, for all system sizes.
+The temperature range in which the system is in this phase becomes larger as the field intensity increases.
 For the observation time considered in the figure ($10^8$ MCS), this temperature range corresponds to $1.6 \lesssim T \lesssim \Tc$ for $D = 0.1$ and to $0 \leq T \lesssim \Tc$ for $D = 0.6$.
-These results suggest that there is a critical value of the field strength,~$D_\mathrm{c}$, at which the ferromagnetic phase vanishes and the bimodal phase is always accompanied by a dynamical restoring of the symmetry between the two ordered states of magnetization.
+These findings suggest that there is a critical value of the field strength,~$D_\mathrm{c}$, at which the ferromagnetic phase vanishes and the bimodal phase is always accompanied by a dynamical restoring of the symmetry between the two ordered states of magnetization.

+Finally, we note that for $D > 0$ the curves also fit Onsager's theoretical solution.
+Notably, for \makebox{$D = 0.1$}, and in contrast to the $D = 0$ scenario, even the results for the smallest system size ($L = 50$) match more closely the theoretical solution than those for the largest system ($L = 200$).